GL-Kageyama/Go_Interface/README.md

 The Go language prohibits circular references to packages.
 A circular reference means that packages A and B refer to each other.
 The prohibition of circular references contributes to the realization of a layered architecture.
+Sometimes, the prohibition of circular references is too strict a restriction and becomes an obstacle to programming.
+Therefore, an interface may be used to separate the package from circular references and create a pseudo-state in which circular references are permitted.

 ## Structure
 dog/